 On January 23, 1910, the Jones Co. presented to the public the first house built in the CHPA, erected by E. W. Larson for J. D. Morris.
-Located on the west side of Oneida Place, a conservatory at the
+Located on the west side of Oneida Place, a conservatory at the rear of the living room had a "beautiful scenic outlook" westward to Cannon Hill Park and its lake

-54"Arthur D. Jones & Co.
+&lt;sup>54"Arthur D. Jones & Co.
 Offer Spokane's Finest Viewpoint Cannon Hill Park," The Spokesman-Review 7 March 1909.

-55 "Today the Highlands of Cannon Hill Park," The Spokesman-Review 1 October 1911, Section D and "A Natural Park Divided into Homesites, Highlands of Cannon Hill Park," The Spokesman-Review 1 October 1911, p.
+&lt;sup>55 "Today the Highlands of Cannon Hill Park," The Spokesman-Review 1 October 1911, Section D and "A Natural Park Divided into Homesites, Highlands of Cannon Hill Park," The Spokesman-Review 1 October 1911, p.
 18.